Islamic design

 Before I leave this area I should also mention Mughal gardens.
 Earlier I noted that Islam moved out of the Arabian peninsula and, adapting traditional Persian gardens, introduced them to Moorish Spain in the West and to the Mughal Indian sub-continent.
 Although Moorish and Mughal landscaping were not coeval, they represented local developments of design under Islamic influence.
 Both are regarded as incorporating Islamic gardens which, of course, continued within Persia and elsewhere.

 The Mongols moved into Persia in the thirteenth century, then on to the Indian sub-continent taking with them the concept of the Islamic garden with them, gardens referred to as Mughal, perhaps the most famous being the Taj Mahal.
+There is more about Mughal gardens on this website and, for those with a particular interest, the site’s bibliography is likely to be useful.

 go to top of page